TiagoCoder2022/linkpage/README.md

 ## 🧾 About

   This project is a link page where I gathered of my personal social media links.
-The project was droven by Breno Cupertino's FrontEnd Pro immersion classes, but I added some pesonal style in the page like, the toggle switch theme button and the dark/light color theme.
+The project was droven by Breno Cupertino's FrontEnd Pro immersion classes, but I added some pesonal style in the page like, the toggle switch theme button and the dark/light theme colors.

 ## 🔧 Tools